-- The TIP was prepared in accordance with the Public Participation Plan for Transportation Planning, adopted by the Council on February 14, 2007.
-This process satisfies MAP-21 requirements for public involvement, in addition to the public consultation procedures requirement of Conformity Rule §93.105. - The TIP addresses the fiscal constraint requirements of 23 CFR Section 450.324 and Section 93.108 of the Conformity Rule.
+- The Plan was prepared in accordance with the Public Participation Plan for Transportation Planning, adopted by the Council on February 14, 2007.
+This process satisfies MAP-21 requirements for public involvement, in addition to the public consultation procedures requirement of Conformity Rule §93.105. - The Plan addresses the fiscal constraint requirements of 23 CFR Section 450.324 and Section 93.108 of the Conformity Rule.
 Chapter 3 of the TIP documents the consistency of proposed transportation investments with already available and projected sources of revenue. - The Council certifies that the Plan does not conflict with the implementation of the SIP, and conforms to the requirement to implement the Transportation System Management Strategies which are the adopted Transportation Control Measures (TCMs) for the region.
-All of the adopted TCMs have been implemented. - Any TIP projects that are not specifically listed in the Plan are consistent with the policies and purposes of the Plan and will not interfere with other projects specifically included in the Plan. - There are no projects which have received NEPA approval and have not progressed within three years. - Although a small portion of the Twin Cities Metropolitan Area is a maintenance area for PM-10, the designation is due to non-transportation sources, and therefore is not analyzed herein.
+All of the adopted TCMs have been implemented. - The Plan includes the 2013-16 TIP projects.
+Moreover, any TIP projects that are not specifically listed in the Plan are consistent with the policies and purposes of the Plan and will not interfere with other projects specifically included in the Plan. - There are no projects which have received NEPA approval and have not progressed within three years. - Although a small portion of the Twin Cities Metropolitan Area is a maintenance area for PM-10, the designation is due to non-transportation sources, and therefore is not analyzed herein.